OAuth 2.0 Authentication Backend

 Based on the previous configuration, JWT Tokens presented to RabbitMQ for authentication must:

-- be digitally signed
+- Be digitally signed.

-- have a value in the
+- Have a value in the

 aud